Specialist Certificate in Teaching and Learning of Preschool Arts Education

-- Achieve 100% attendance of the programme and submit all coursework required
+- Achieve 100% attendance of the programme and submit all coursework required; and

-- No prior training experience in ECCE related programmes
+- No prior training experience in ECCE related programmes; and

-- The participants and/or the Company shall not receive any other funding from government sources in respect of the e2i grant
+- The participants and/or the Company shall not receive any other funding from government sources in respect of the e2i grant; and

 *Self-sponsored applicants who are NTUC members can claim up to 50% of unfunded course fees under the Union Training Assistance Programme (UTAP).
 Claims are capped at $250 a year.
 Prevailing terms and conditions apply.

-This programme is taught online due to the current COVID-19 situation.
+Programme is taught online for this intake due to the current COVID-19 situation.

-All personnel with experience in delivering Art Education programme in Preschool setting or have Art background.
+All personnel with experience in delivering Art Education programme in Preschool setting or have Art Performance background.